hackingmaterials/automatminer/docs/source/basic.rst

     # Fitting pipe on train_df using "my_property" as target
     pipe.fit(train_df, "my_property")

-The MatPipe is now fit.
+The MatPipe is now fit and can be used to make predictions on new data!

 Making predictions